 - Neutral vegetable oil as a base

-Yes, I recommend storing this in the fridge.
+Yes, I recommend storing this in a sealed jar in the fridge.
 When cool, chili oil will last for a month or more.

-Are the shallots crispy in a chili crisp?
+Are the shallots crispy in a spicy chili crisp?

-I will admit that there have been a few times I’ve tried this recipe where the shallots did not stay quite as crispy as I would have liked.
+A few times I’ve tried this recipe where the shallots did not stay quite as crispy as I would have liked.
 One method I’ve heard that can help with this would be storing the garlic/shallot mixture separately from the chili oil itself, and then combining just before serving.
-To be honest, I like the texture both ways!
+To be honest, I like the texture both ways.

 Serving Ideas For This Chili Crisp Oil Recipe